 They live in a pricey area and own a $850K home.
 Mike’s job pays well, but their mortgage and property taxes are high.
 They have $1.2M in savings and investments.
 Mike’s present and future earnings represent a significant portion of their lifetime resources.

-Because of the apples vs oranges nature of comparing the two compensation plans, Mike and Bethany asked their Sensible Financial advisor to analyze the two prospects to determine their best move.
+Because of the apples vs. oranges nature of comparing the two compensation plans, Mike and Bethany asked a financial advisor to analyze the two prospects to determine their best move.

 Mike and Bethany’s current position/living situation: